foxdst/nzgdc_2025/html/nzgdc-widget/.tasks/CSS_REDUNDANCY_WARNING.md

     --color-title: var(--color-black);   /* FORBIDDEN! */
 }

+/* ❌ WRONG - DO NOT ADD CATEGORY CSS TO BUNDLE FILES */
+.nzgdc-morning-schedule-widget .nzgdc-event-panel-big[data-category="PROGRAMMING"] {
+    --category-color: #ccf2f1;  /* FORBIDDEN! */
+}

 /* ✅ CORRECT - Only unified CSS styles event panels */
 /* unified-event-panel.css contains ALL event panel styling */
-/* Widget themes are handled by the unified loader with context parameters */
+/* Widget themes are handled by the unified loader with context parameters */ /* Category styling is handled by data attributes in unified CSS */
 ```

 **CRITICAL: Widget-specific CSS variable overrides ARE CSS duplication and are FORBIDDEN!** The unified architecture handles ALL theming through the JavaScript context parameter system.